stasb/RateLimiter/README.md

 - implement throttle logic within the Rack layer, as opposed to a lib module
 - have greater customisation of throttling logic, so that different limits can be imposed across varied controllers and actions.
 A DSL could be implemented for easy declaration of throttle logic within the app, which I have noticed the popular throttling gems do
+- use environment variables to set throttle limit and time parameters instead of using constants